DEV-learn-co-students/careers-job-search-mindset-flatiron-labs/README.md

 * *Enthusiasm* - During interviews, do you express sincere interest for company’s mission and the role you would be growing into?
 * *Honesty* - Are you upfront about what you do or don’t know?
 If you don’t know something, you can always say you’ll put time into learning the new skill.

 Do you have these types of attitudes?
-If you don’t yet, being aware and cultivating them during your job search will put you far ahead in landing your next full-time job as a developer.
+If you don’t yet, being aware and cultivating them during your job search will put you far ahead in landing your next full-time job.

 ## Getting a Job is Easier When You're Positive